Pamela, A Love Story is a gentle, homespun look at the subversive star – review

 Pamela, A Love Story review: The Baywatch star and activist shows the world she’s much more complex than many give her credit for

-There are plenty of double-take, ‘I can’t believe that was actually allowed to happen’ moments in this film, which feels like a riposte to the ‘Pam and Tommy’ drama
+There are plenty of double-take, ‘I can’t believe that was actually allowed to happen’ moments in this film, which feels like a riposte to the ‘Pam & Tommy’ drama

 Netflix’s documentary about Pamela Anderson wants to wrongfoot us from the start.
 The very first thing we see is the Baywatch star digging out an old VHS tape, telling us she’s nervous to watch it.
 Wait, she’s not…?
 Not that one… Surely not.
 And… no!
 Obviously not!
 The Nineties queen of Playboy turned sometime political activist isn’t about to revisit the stolen sex tape that blew up her life at the height of her fame.
 Instead, she’s looking at old home videos in which Tommy Lee, her now ex-husband, proposes marriage (famously just four days after they first met).